CruseoGithub/sydney_webcams/README.md

 # Sydney Webcams
 Page with multiple Webcams of Sydney.

-Scrolling snaps automatically to next section.
+Scrolling snaps automatically to the next page section.
 Webcams are imported from youtube (and https://webcamsydney.com/) via iframes.